jonasjahnsson/jonasjahnsson/content/posts/work/index.md

 ## A Final Thought

 At the end of the day, what keeps me motivated in this space is the belief that we’re building something bigger than ourselves.
-Crypto isn’t just about tech or money—it’s about creating opportunities, empowering individuals, and solving problems in ways we never could before.
+Crypto isn’t just about tech or money - it’s about creating opportunities, empowering individuals, and solving problems in ways we never could before.

 If any of this resonates with you, let’s chat.
-Whether you’re a project in need of scaling advice, a dev looking for support, or someone curious about how crypto can make a difference—I’d love to hear from you.
+Whether you’re a project in need of scaling advice, a dev looking for support, or someone curious about how crypto can make a difference - I’d love to hear from you.

 Let’s buidl the future, one block at a time.